clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 - assign it an accessible name and description
 - perform any necessary clean up tasks when the Modal is closed

 We won't go into depth on how to style the `Modal` component as the intended purpose of this component is that it serves as a wrapper around the HTML `<dialog>` element.
-It is assumed that the consumer of the `Modal` component will be responsible for applying styles to it.
-We will however apply default styling for its `::backdrop` pseudo element so that the surrounding page will appeared dimmed when the `Modal` is shown.
+It is assumed that the consumer of the `Modal` component will be responsible for applying styles to it, mainly to its contents.
+We will, however, apply default styling for its `::backdrop` pseudo element so that the surrounding page will appeared dimmed when the `Modal` is shown.

 ## Benefits of using the HTML dialog element as a modal dialog

 Using the HTML `<dialog>` element gives us a lot of accessibility features for free:

-- **Focus management**: moves focus to the dialog when opened and back to the dialog's opening trigger (typically a button) when closed for keyboard interactions.
+- **Focus management**: moves focus to the dialog when shown and then back to the dialog's trigger (typically a button) when closed for keyboard navigation.
-- **Traps keyboard focus** within the modal and prevents keyboard interaction with the DOM outside of the `dialog` when it is open.
+- **Traps keyboard focus** within the modal and prevents keyboard interaction with the DOM outside of the `dialog` when it is shown.
-- **Prevents content outside of the `dialog` from being accessed** by assistive technology such as screen reader software when it is opened.
+- **Prevents content outside of the `dialog` from being accessed** by assistive technology such as screen reader software when it is shown.
 - **Closes the dialog** when the **escape key** is pressed
 - Implicitly applies the **ARIA "dialog" role**
 - Implicitly sets the **ARIA `aria-modal` property to "true"**